AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. Adding a tag for an existing restaurant in the restaurant directory

    * Prerequisites: There must be at least one restaurant in the current directory.
+The first restaurant does not have any tags.

     1. Test case: `tag 1 t/halal` <br>
-       Expected: The tag of the restaurant is updated to halal.
+       Expected: A `halal` tag is added to the 1st restaurant.
 The output box shows the corresponding details of the updated restaurant.

+2. Adding a duplicate tag

+    * Prerequisites: There must be at least one restaurant in the current directory.
+The first restaurant has a `halal` tag.

+    1. Test case: `tag 1 t/halal` <br>
+       Expected: No duplicate tag is added.
+Error details indicate existence of the `halal` tag for the restaurant.

 ### Removing a tag from a restaurant: untag